pasci199601815/IoTMadlmayrNigl/Madlmayr/ResearchReports/Lecture05/README.md

 # (TA)

 ## Flogo
-Anna Spiegelmayr gave me some very helpful tips, how to configure the In- and Out-Section and how to implement the integrator via branching (more in lab report)
+Anna Spiegelmayr gave us some very helpful tips, how to configure the In- and Out-Section and how I can implement the integrator via branching (more in lab report)